All Collections

 How do I set Sage 50 up to produce the right data?

-• When exporting this file you should export it to XLS format and then save it as a CSV ready for upload (exporting directly to CSV results in the header row being missed off, which will cause an error when uploading).
+👉 Tip: Export the report to XLS format and then save it as a CSV ready for upload.
+Exporting directly to CSV results in the header row being missed off, which will cause an error when uploading.

 If for any reason you can’t use this particular report, don’t worry.
 Penfold is very flexible and can accept any CSV file that contains recognisable column headers and at least the minimum data required.
-You may be able to use the same files you have used for other pension providers, such as Nest, for example, and there are templates available on the Penfold Platform in case you’re stuck.
+You may be able to use the same files you have used for other pension providers, such as Nest, for example, and there are templates available in case you’re stuck.

 Did this answer your question?